Instructor Visa Sponsorship Jobs in New York

 Which visa types are most common for instructor roles in New York?

-The H-1B is the most common visa for instructors in roles that qualify as specialty occupations, typically requiring at least a bachelor's degree in a relevant field.
+The H-1B visa is the most common visa for instructors in roles that qualify as specialty occupations, typically requiring at least a bachelor's degree in a relevant field.
 The O-1A or O-1B applies to instructors with extraordinary ability in sciences, arts, or education.
-J-1 exchange visitor visas are also widely used for academic instructors at universities participating in exchange programs.
+J-1 visa exchange visitor visas are also widely used for academic instructors at universities participating in exchange programs.

 Which cities in New York have the most instructor sponsorship jobs?